KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 The keyboard layout of a software keyboard can vary between locales and devices, which means that a layout engine must be flexible.

 In KeyboardKit, a ``KeyboardLayout`` is used to define the full set of keys to add to a keyboard.
-A keyboard layout can be created from an ``KeyboardLayout/InputSet``, which just defines the input keys.
-This allows us to reuse identical layouts for many compatible input sets.
+A keyboard layout can be created from an ``KeyboardLayout/InputSet``, which just defines the input keys and allows us to reuse identical layouts for many compatible input sets.

-KeyboardKit defines some input sets like ``KeyboardLayout/InputSet/qwerty``, ``KeyboardLayout/InputSet/numeric(currency:)``, and ``KeyboardLayout/InputSet/symbolic(currencies:)``, as well as a standard keyboard layout that is compatible with QWERTY, QWERTZ, AZERTY and similar input sets.

 👑 [KeyboardKit Pro][Pro] unlocks more input sets, like QWERTZ, and AZERTY, as well as localized input sets and layouts for all ``Foundation/Locale/keyboardKitSupported`` locales in your license.
 More information about Pro features can be found further down.